-Asurion tech experts have been testing iOS 11 beta versions all summer.
+Asurion Experts have been testing iOS 11 beta versions all summer.
 While the update includes a bevy of exciting new features, there’ll be a few less obvious changes that may take some getting used to.
-Our experts have found three changes that iPhone users should be aware of if they update to the iOS 11 after September 12:
+Here are the three changes they've found that iPhone users should be aware of if they update to the iOS 11 after September 12.

 Whether you’re looking to dim your phone in a movie theater or brighten it up for beach reading, know where to find the switch!
 It used to be located at Settings > Display & Brightness.
 Now we have to follow this path: Settings > General > Accessibility > Display Accommodations.

 Auto-Brightness affects battery life and screen visibility.
-Asurion tech experts encourage users to keep this setting on whenever possible.
+Asurion Experts encourage users to keep this setting on whenever possible.

 Instead, these buttons disconnect your phone from the network or Bluetooth device(s) you’re currently connected to.
 When the Wi-Fi button is toggled off in Control Panel, auto-join of the network is turned off and the following message appears in Wi-Fi settings: